 Although major funding has not been available, the work has already started on a small scale.
 A review of available standards was presented as a poster at the EAPC congress in The Hague, carried out by the EAPC East group in Stockholm in collaboration with Dr Urska Lunder from Slovenia.
-A standards review article will be published in an international journal and the group have been invited to write an editorial on the subject for one of the palliative care journals.
+A standards review article will be published in an international journal and the group have been invited to influence implementation and a sustained increased quality of care.
+Plans for a workshop later this year are in progress.
+Authors of existing standards will be invited as well as task force members and a limited number of others.
+The aim of the meeting will be to share experiences from writing through to implementation and audit in order to consider what worked, as well as to find out whether a need for some form of a European standard exists.
+Another way forward is to te some sort of checklist that anyone wanting to write standards can follow.
+The need for a larger conference or forum on standards

 During their work, the group has questioned the goal of creating one common European palliative care standard when the development of, and structures for, palliative care are different within different countries.
-The formulation of national or regional standards based on available information, knowledge and experiences is also important.
-The next step is to look into the factors that influence implementation and a sustained increased quality of care.
+The formulation of national or regiona standards based on available information, knowledge and experiences is also important.
+The next step is to look into the factors that